sliwy/kaggle-cervix/README.md

 In this competition, during the team student project,students of the Faculty of Physics of the University of Warsaw: Miłosz Danilczuk, Maciej Śliwowski and Mateusz Szwerbel took part.

-The caretaker of the project was Dr hab.
+The caretaker of the project was Ph.D.
 Jarosław Żygierewicz.